-WRITTEN EXAMS:
+• WRITTEN EXAMS:

 Ordinary call: two mid-term exams and a final exam, common to all groups, will be held.

-To pass this call for midterm exams it will be necessary:
+To pass the theory grading by midterm exams it is necessary:

-- a) To obtain a minimum grade of 10 out of 20 in the sum of the two mid-term exams. - b) That in none of the two mid-term exams the grade obtained is less than 4 out of 10. - c) That the total grade weighted with the rest of the activities is at least 5 out of 10.
+a) To obtain a minimum grade of 10 out of 20 in the sum of the two mid-term exams.

+b) That in none of the two mid-term exams the grade obtained is less than 4 out of 10.

+c) That the total grade weighted with the rest of the activities is at least 5 out of 10.

-Students who pass this exam by midterm, that is to say, who meet the above conditions, will not be obliged to take the final exam.
+Students who pass who meet the above requirements, will not be obliged to take the final exam.
 The rest of the students will be able to take the exam of the subject of the partial not passed (partial-final) or of the totality of the subject in the final exam of the ordinary call.
 To be able to opt for the partial-final exam modality in the ordinary exam, the student must have obtained a minimum grade of 5 in the partial of which he/she is not examined and a grade higher than 2 out of 10 in the partial of which he/she is examined.

-All midterm, final and final exams of the ordinary exam will consist of questions and problems on the contents of the course, both theoretical classes and seminars as well as of the tutorials and laboratories.
+All midterm and final exams of the ordinary exam will consist of questions and problems on the contents of the course, both theory lectures and seminars as well as of the tutorials and laboratories.
 In the exam of the ordinary call, the students who take only a partial exam, because they have passed the other one, will take an exam equivalent, in number of questions and duration, to those who take the final exam.

-In the extraordinary exam, a single final exam like the one taken in the ordinary exam will be taken.
-Those who do not pass the course in the ordinary exam will have to take the entire syllabus.
+In the extraordinary call, a single final exam like the one taken in the ordinary exam will be taken.
+Those who do not pass the course in the ordinary exam will have to take the entire syllabus and repeat course.

-In any case, the minimum grade of the final exam required to pass the subject, both in the ordinary and extraordinary exams, is 4 out of 10.
-In both the ordinary and extraordinary exams, for those exams covering the entire content of the course, a minimum of 1.5 out of 5 will be required in the part of the exam (syllabus of the 1st and 2nd semesters) in which the lowest score has been obtained.
+In any case, the minimum grade of the final exam required to pass the subject, in either the ordinary and extraordinary exams, is 4 out of 10.
+In both the ordinary and extraordinary exams covering the entire content of the course, a minimum of 1.5 out of 5 will be required in the part of the exam (syllabus of the 1^{st} and 2^{nd} semesters) in which the lowest score has been obtained.